 \subsection{Tomato Truss Detection}

-This step aims to find an unobstructed tomato truss.
-This is achieved by training the model on data in which only unobstructed trusses were labeled.
+This step aims at finding an unobstructed tomato truss.
+This is achieved by training a detection model on data in which only unobstructed trusses are labeled.
 When multiple such trusses are detected, the algorithm selects the one with the lowest average depth from the camera's perspective.

 \paragraph{Architecture} We utilize a variant of the YOLOv5\cite{yolov5} architecture which outputs an oriented bounding box defined by the coordinates of all its corners $(x_1, y_1, x_2, y_2, x_3, y_3, x_4, y_4)$.
 This format provides a precise fit, which is beneficial in the cluttered environment considered.